Why is my flea treatment not working? A vet's guide to what to try next

 5. Not treating the house

 If your product only contains an adulticide, you still need to kill the eggs and larvae in the house.
 One way of doing this is with a house spray or flea bomb.
 Many of these products last for several months in the environment, so only need to be applied a couple of times a year.
-It’s easy to forget this step, but using flea spray takes the time to treat the infestation from 6 months to 3 months!
+It’s easy to forget this step, but using flea spray takes the time to treat the infestation from six months to three months!

 Can I reapply flea treatment if it doesn’t work?